morriscox/Rules-of-Tech-Support/Rules of Tech Support - techs.md

 #### Rule T25 - Your fellow techs will expect you to be their tech support.

+### Rule T26 - A tech will install equipment in dangerous environments.

+### Rule T27 - Third part IT will remove equipment and not tell you or the user.

 **Rule T568A** - white green, green, white orange, blue, white blue, orange, white brown, brown